Flexible work arrangements in the new normal.

 Communication is more important now that we can’t meet face-to-face.
 Setting up the proper channels can help build assurance and solidarity during this time.

-Pro-tip: For employees who have limited access to the internet, you can use AMBER to send bulk SMS notifications.
+Pro-tip: For employees who have limited access to the internet, you can use M360 to send bulk SMS notifications.

 This is indeed a challenging time for everyone, but we must stay vigilant.
 With the proper planning and preventative measures, we can get through this together.
 We can come out better and more prepared than ever before.

-Until ECQ is lifted, remember to stay #SafeAtHome and share these tips with your friends and colleagues.
+Until it is safe again, remember to take #ExtraCareatHome and share these tips with your friends and colleagues.

 HELPFUL PRODUCT INFORMATION